TobikoData/sqlmesh/docs/reference/cli.md

-  fetchdf   Runs a sql query and displays the results. format    Format all models in a given directory. init      Create a new SQLMesh repository. plan      Plan a migration of the current context's models with the... render    Renders a model's query, optionally expanding referenced models. run       Evaluates the DAG of models using the built-in scheduler.
+  fetchdf   Runs a sql query and displays the results. format    Format all models in a given directory. init      Create a new SQLMesh repository. migrate   Migrate SQLMesh to the current running version. plan      Plan a migration of the current context's models with the... render    Renders a model's query, optionally expanding referenced models. run       Evaluates the DAG of models using the built-in scheduler.